EdwinVW/pitstop/workshop/pitstop-workshop.md

 ### Step 2.3: Run the service
 We can start the *CustomerEventHandler* to test whether or not it works.

-1. Make sure you have the PitStop application running on your machine (as described in [Step 1.3: Run the application](#step-1.3:-run-the-application)).
+1. Make sure you have the Pitstop application running on your machine (as described in [Step 1.3: Run the application](#step-1.3:-run-the-application)).
 2. Open a command prompt or Powershell window and go to the *CustomerEventHandler* folder.
 3. Start the application by giving the following command: `dotnet run`.
-4. Open the browser and go to http://localhost:7000 to open the PitStop web-app.
+4. Open the browser and go to http://localhost:7000 to open the Pitstop web-app.
 5. Go to the *Customer Management* tab and register a new customer.

 Watch the output window of your *CustomerEventHandler*.
 You should see that a message is printed to the console, something like this:

 ![](img/dotnet-run-customereventhandler-broker.png)

 That's it!
-You have now created a new service that can react on events emitted by the services in the PitStop solution.
+You have now created a new service that can react on events emitted by the services in the Pitstop solution.
 Pretty sweet!

 **Before continuing, stop the *CaseEventHandler* by pressing a random key.**